heychazza/ChitChat/README.md

 ![img.png](.github/img.png)
 # ChitChat
-A lightweight, simple-to-use chat plugin for Spigot* and Paper Minecraft Servers - that supports 1.16+ hex-based styling, tooltips, click commands and much more.
+A lightweight, simple-to-use chat plugin for Minecraft Servers - that supports 1.16+ hex-based styling, tooltips, click commands and much more.

 This plugin is **heavily** inspired by [DeluxeChat](https://www.spigotmc.org/resources/deluxechat.1277/), and was built due DeluxeChat becoming no longer supported.
 This plugin was built as a plug-and-play solution to DeluxeChat, due to this, the configuration file is near identical.